Low Histamine Pizza Recipe (and Low Oxalate, Low Lectin)

 - 2 tablespoons water (only needed if using food processor or regular blender)

-- Consider making a double or triple batch.
+- Consider making a double or triple batch to freeze some for later.

 - Steam cauliflower until soft.